-The Bank conducts its business under licenses No254 from Bank of Russia issued on 24 February 2000 to conduct banking operations in Russian Roubles and foreign currency and to attract deposits from individuals in Roubles and foreign currency.
-Since 21 September 2004 the Bank has been a member of the State Deposit Insurance system The Bank also has licenses of professional participants of the Securities Market allowing it to carry out depository functions, act as broker and dealer and provide services in managing securities.
+The Bank conducts its business under general license No 254 issued by the CBRF on 24 February 2000 to conduct banking operations in Russian Roubles and foreign currency and to attract deposits from individuals in Roubles and foreign currency.
+Since 21 September 2004 the Bank has been a member of the State Deposit Insurance system The Bank has also been granted licenses as professional participant of the Securities Market allowing it to carry out depository functions, and to act as broker and dealer and provide services in managing securities.

-The principal activity of the Group is to provide banking services to the population and legal entities in the Kirov district.
+The principal activity of the Bank is to provide banking services to the population and legal entities in the Kirov district.